 A standard means, in theory, that all users should experience similar quality.
 If users variously connect with different codecs which have different MOSs, they may lose the ability to distinguish between having a problem and using a low-quality codec.

 A standard won't be appropriate in every circumstance.
-You may not want to use a high-bandwidth codec on your WAN, or a low-quality, low-bandwidth
+You may not want to use a high-bandwidth codec on your WAN, or a low-quality, low-bandwidth codec in your LAN.

 A standard may prevent you from using a particular end-point if it doesn't support the standard.